Georg-code/PlantMonitoring/README.md

 ## Modules

 - Client
-    - Raspberry 3 for the Wlan connection and Linux <3
+    - Raspberry 3 for the Wlan connection running Ubuntu
     - Arduino nano v3 to convert analog into digital (Serial)
 - Server
     - Raspberry 4 with NextJs for the API and the Dashboard